MLaroche99/Forced-air_electric_thermal_storage_measure/README.md

 Research supervisors: Katherine D'Avignon, PhD (ETS) and Danielle Monfet, PhD (ETS) With the agreement and support of François Laurencelle, PhD (LTE)

 Please give appropriate credit in any publications when you use the measure for your simulations.
-You may cite the model repository's own DOI() and note the specific version used
+You may cite the model repository's own DOI(10.5281/zenodo.17913101) and note the specific version used